Neymar & Messi lead the way as PSG populate entire top 10 list of highest Ligue 1 earners

 Ben Yedder's Stade Louis II team-mate Cesc Fabregas is the only other non-PSG star to make the top 20, while Marseille duo Cedric Bakambu and Dimitri Payet come in at 23rd and 29th respectively.

-Lyon have only grabbed three spots, with Tanguy Ndombele, who is currently on loan from Tottenham, Jerome Boateng and Anthony Lopes landing at 27th, 28th and 29th, and Lille's Renato Sanches is the sole representative from the reigning champions in 30th.
+Lyon have only grabbed two spots in the overall list, with Tanguy Ndombele, who is currently on loan from Tottenham, and Jerome Boateng landing at 27th and 28th.
+Meanwhile, Lille's Renato Sanches is the sole representative from the reigning champions in 30th.